steveiliop56/tinyauth-docs/docs/community/zitadel-oauth.md

 ## Create the Zitadel OAuth app

-To begin with, we need to create an app in Zitadel.
+To begin with, you need to create an app in Zitadel.
 This can be done by visiting the Zitadel Console.
 You need to create a new project, for the app just use Tinyauth.

 Then create a new application by clicking on the "+" blue button.